balajibalasubramaniam/mutationdocker/code/README.txt

 rct_helico_grt_rtw

-The mutants generated from these models are present in the following folders: mutants_b747cl
+Sample mutants generated from these models are present in the following folders: mutants_b747cl
 mutants_ccpi16a
 mutants_rct_helico